39 of the Best Sandwiches in the world

 Pambazo – Mexico

 The Pambazo is said to be inspired by the shape of a volcano.
-This favourite Mexican street food snack’s bread is soaked in a light spicy guajillo pepper sauce then stuffed with chorizo, and potatoes and topped with lettuce cheese and cream.
+This favourite Mexican street food snack’s flat bread is soaked in a light spicy guajillo pepper sauce then stuffed with chorizo, and potatoes and topped with lettuce cheese and cream.

 New Orleans Po’Boy – USA